serpapi/nokolexbor/README.md

 Nokolexbor is a drop-in replacement for Nokogiri.
 It's 5.2x faster at parsing HTML and up to 997x faster at CSS selectors.

-It's a performance-focused HTML parser for Ruby based on [Lexbor](https://github.com/lexbor/lexbor/).
+It's a performance-focused HTML5 parser for Ruby based on [Lexbor](https://github.com/lexbor/lexbor/).
 It supports both CSS selectors and XPath.
 Nokolexbor's API is designed to be 1:1 compatible as much as possible with [Nokogiri's API](https://github.com/sparklemotion/nokogiri).

 ## Requirements